alhajee/ckan/doc/extensions/signals.rst

     def subscriber(sender, **kwargs):
         ...

-CKAN core doesn't make any guarantees as for the concrete named arguments that will be passed to subscriber.
-For particular CKAN version one can use signlal-listing below as a reference, but in future versions signature may change.
+FMLD core doesn't make any guarantees as for the concrete named arguments that will be passed to subscriber.
+For particular FMLD version one can use signlal-listing below as a reference, but in future versions signature may change.
 In additon, any event can be fired by a third-party plugin, so it is always safer to check whether a particular